Recreational drug use in Kenya: Violence

-Violence occurs within the private/domestic sphere as well.
-A study published by the Journal of Youth Studies found that under the influence of these substances, male youth were more likely to force others into sexual intercourse due to substance-induced aggression, while girls were more likely to be victims.
-Focus group discussions with female victims showed that women believed "… it is not their wish but it is those things [alcohol and other drugs] that they use," highlighting the strong influence of such substances on the actions of these male youth.
-The 2012 Report compiled by the National Authority for the Campaign Against Alcohol and Drug Abuse found that those who used alcohol and bhang were more likely to exhibit violence behavior towards family members.
+Violence within the private or domestic sphere is a concerning issue, and substance abuse can contribute to increased aggression and risk of harm.
+A study published in the Journal of Youth Studies shed light on the influence of substance use on sexual violence among male youth and the victimization of girls.
+The 2012 report compiled by the National Authority for the Campaign Against Alcohol and Drug Abuse found that those who used alcohol and bhang were more likely to exhibit violent behavior toward family members.
 For example, "32.4% of alcohol and 28.6% of bhang users reported being violent to a spouse/partner or a family member."

-Utilization of Healthcare Services
+Utilization of healthcare services

 Kenyan women who actively engage in drug-injecting can jeopardize their health and the health of their fetuses during pregnancies.
-Drug-injecting can lead to amenorrhea, resulting in women being unaware that they are even pregnant until further along.
+Drug injecting can lead to amenorrhea, resulting in women being unaware that they are even pregnant until further along.
 This lack of awareness resulted in pregnant women failing to follow certain practices and habits to ensure the health of their fetuses.

 Drug use also creates a dilemma for women as they weigh the choices of either searching for more drugs or traveling to clinics to receive better care.
 Women under the influence of drugs feel a need to satisfy their cravings, viewing them as a priority before attending medical appointments.
 They also consider the possibility that staying at a clinic for a long duration due to long queues can lead to withdrawal symptoms.

-For the time being, there are few health providers who fully understand how to treat women who have injected drugs.
+For the time being, few health providers fully understand how to treat women who have been injected with drugs.

-Greater Risk of HIV
+Greater risk of HIV

 One of the more long-term effects brought about by drug use in Kenya is the transmission of HIV among the populace.
 Under the effects of drugs, those who engage in sexual activities are more likely to make rash and impulsive decisions.
-Research on women's drug usage in coastal cities of Mombasa and Kilifi found that the sharing of needles among drug users was common.
+Research on women's drug usage in the coastal cities of Mombasa and Kilifi found that the sharing of needles among drug users was common.
 However, despite understanding the risks attached to such behavior, participants continued to share needles.

 Drug use can aid the spread of HIV through transactional relationships.
 In terms of the makeup of study participants, "53% were single and 27% were cohabiting," leading to conditions by which women exchanged sex for "drugs, protection from the police, and accommodation."
 A search for drugs, in particular, poses certain health risks, as sexual intercourse with strangers serves to heighten the risk of contracting HIV.
 Similarly, sex workers are susceptible to contracting HIV due to drug use during work.